 Cortical-basal ganglionic degeneration (CBGD)

-Gradually, problems with understanding spoken or written language may develop.
-A phenomenon called "alien limb" can occur in which the person has trouble controlling the movement of a limb.
+Problems with understanding spoken or written language may develop.
+A problem called "alien limb" can occur in which the person has trouble controlling the movement of a limb.

 Dementia with Lewy bodies (DLB)

-The progression of DLB is slow.
-Although there is no cure for DLB, treatment is available to reduce symptoms of the disease.
+Although there is no cure for DLB, treatment can reduce symptoms of the disease.

 Author: Healthwise Staff